Flavius-The-Person/DMCA-Free-Stuff/README.md

 https://www.humblebundle.com/software/big-royaltyfree-music-software

-- If the bundle expires the creator's website can be found here: http://darkfantasystudio.com/
+- If the bundle expires, or if you want to preview the songs, the creator's website can be found here: http://darkfantasystudio.com/
 - It looks like the bundle comes with their premium license version: http://darkfantasystudio.com/premium-licence/